Hindu Swayamsevak Sangh: History

+Activities

+Disaster relief

+In 2005 during Hurricane Katrina and Hurricane Rita, HSS branches across the greater Houston area coordinated with other Hindu communities to provide shelter, food and volunteers for evacuees.
+In August 2017 during Hurricane Harvey, more than 125 HSS volunteers used boats and trucks to rescue more than 100 families from flooded neighbourhoods in Sugar Land, Katy, Cypress and West Houston.
+More than 1500 members of HSS affiliated Sewa International carried out one of the largest ever relief operations in the United States and raised more than $500,000 for people hit by coronavirus pandemic.

 Australia

 The HSS organisation in Australia, as elsewhere, says that its focus is on the country in which it is based and that it does not send money to India.
 It claims to be "ideologically inspired by the RSS vision of a progressive and dynamic Hindu society that can deal with its internal and external challenges, and contribute to the welfare of the whole world".
 Aside from providing links to the Rashtriya Swayamsevak Sangh (RSS), they also have links with organisations such as the Vishwa Hindu Parishad and the Hindu Youth Network.
-The professed aim is to raise awareness in matters relating to Hindus but support no specific political party or candidate.
+The aim is to raise awareness in matters relating to Hindus but support no specific political party or candidate.

 Kenya

 HSS Kenya was started in Nairobi on 14 January 1947 by Jagadish Chandra Shastri and Maneklal Rughani.
 It was originally known as Bharatiya Swayamsevak Sangh.
 Since then it has spread throughout Kenya with Shakhas operational in Mombasa, Nakuru, Kisumu, Eldoret, and Meru.
 HSS in Kenya also runs a socio-cultural-religious organisation of Hindus by the name of Hindu Religious Service Centre (HRSC).
 It was started in Nairobi in 1947.